Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Approximate locations of PSMs can be found from the Survey Mark dataset of the LocationSA Map Viewer.

-Horizontal co-ordinates, elevation and survey plan information relating to PSMs can be found via the South Australian Integrated Land Information System (SAILIS) Survey Mark search.
+Horizontal coordinates, elevation and survey plan information relating to PSMs can be found on the South Australian Integrated Land Information System (SAILIS) Survey Mark search.